rizkysyarif/react-data-table/README.md

 ## Introduction

-> This simple data table with pagination, sort column, select column, and filter column features.
+> This is simple data table using ReactJS with pagination, sort column, select column, and filter column features.

 ## Deployment